-The 2019 HAVE Awards nomination process is open.
+The 2019 HAVE Awards nomination process is now closed.

 The Hospital Awards for Volunteer Excellence (HAVE) program was established by the American Hospital Association (AHA) Board of Trustees to showcase outstanding volunteer programs.